hellerve/ptolemy/done.md

 alleged personal habits.
 It won’t change my opinion of the music, of course, and I’ll always love his Goldberg variations, but it’s definitely a bit sad.

+* *Der goldene Kompass* by **Philip Pullman** (1995)

+Yeah, I know, it’s a YA book.
+I read it back when I was a young teenager, and remember disliking the writing at the time.
+It didn’t get better this time.
+I still somewhat enjoyed the story, but the writing was in fact so abysmal that I wanted to quit repeatedly.
+Of course, I’m not the target audience, so I guess it’s fine.

 ## Management

 ### Papers